 Can We Trek Manaslu Circuit Solo?

-No, you cannot trek the Manaslu Circuit solo, as some parts of the route fall in a restricted area.
+Yeah, you can trek the Manaslu Circuit solo with updated rules 2026 in a restricted area.
 The stretch from Jagat to Bhimthang along the route is a secluded, restricted area.
-Nepal has separate provisions for access in restricted areas.
+Nepal has separate provisions for access in restricted areas before.
 The government controls these areas due to their geopolitical location, delicate ecosystem, environment, and culture, which have made them a restricted area of the country.
 Anyone willing to trek to Manaslu is required to obtain this permit and must be accompanied by a government-registered trek leader or guide.
 Additionally, you will have to plan your trek via a trekking agency.

-Therefore, unlike other treks, the Manaslu Trek solo is not possible due to its restricted status.
+Therefore, the Manaslu Trek solo with a trekking guide is possible due to its restricted status.
 A government-approved trekking guide ensures safety, provides local expertise, helps in navigation, and serves as a communication bridge between locals and trekkers.
 In the event of any unforeseen circumstances, your mountain guides will take control of the situation.
 They will take action that best ensures trekkers’ safety.
 Hence, they play a crucial role in making the journey safe and a more enriching experience.

 Trek Difficulty of Manaslu Circuit